nh2tran/AMAS/README.md

 Multi-threading is supported for the mapping step.
 We will implement multi-threading for the indexing step very soon.
 The memory footprint is a bit high.
 For the human genome, ~19GB of memory is required.
 This shall also be improved in future development.

-AMAS is implemented in C++ based on the source code of and the Masai and SeqAn library.
+AMAS is implemented in C++ based on Masai and SeqAn library.
 Our contributions include the index, the partition and filtration of adaptive seeds.
 For seed extension, we borrowed Masai's implementation of the Myers' bit-vector dynamic programming algorithm.
 We also borrowed I/O components from Masai for handling the input reference sequence, HTS reads, and the SAM output.

 # How to use Binaries & Source Code: